Bootstrap Diagnostic Tests: introduction

 \section{introduction}

-\textsc{Consider a standardized estimator} $T_{n}:=n^{1/2}(\hat{\theta} _{n}-\theta_{0})/\sigma$ based on a data sample $D_{n}$, where $\sigma^{2}$ is an asymptotic variance.
+\textsc{Consider a standardized estimator} $T_{n}:=n^{1/2}(\hat{\theta} _{n}-\theta_{0})/\hat{\sigma}_{n}$ based on a data sample $D_{n}$, where $\hat{\sigma}_{n}^{2}$ is an estimator of the asymptotic variance.
 Classical asymptotic theory is usually based on a set of assumptions guaranteeing that, in large samples, the distribution of $T_{n}$ is well-approximated, to the first order, by some standard distribution, usually the normal one.
-That is, $T_{n}\overset{d}{\rightarrow }Z$, $Z\sim \mathscr{N}\!
+That is, $T_{n}\overset{d}{\rightarrow}Z$, $Z\sim \mathscr{N}\!
 (0,1)$, with `$\overset{d}{\rightarrow}$' denoting convergence in distribution.
-When $\hat{\theta}_{n}$ is an extremum estimator, provided the objective function can be expanded around a (pseudo-) true value $\theta_{0}$, such assumptions are usually related to (i) existence of moments, (ii) stationarity and ergodicity, (iii) non-singularity of the Hessian (or, for transformations of the original estimator, full rank of the implied Jacobian), (iv) (pseudo-) true parameter in the interior of the parameter space; see, e.g., Newey and McFadden (1994).
-For estimators based on instrumental variables [IV], (v) assumptions on the strength of the instruments are usually required.
+When $\hat{\theta}_{n}$ is an extremum estimator, provided the objective function can be expanded around a (pseudo-~)~true value $\theta_{0} $, such assumptions are usually related to (i) existence of moments, (ii) stationarity and ergodicity, (iii) non-singularity of the Hessian (or, for transformations of the original estimator, full rank of the implied Jacobian), (iv) (pseudo-) true parameter in the interior of the parameter space; see, e.g., Newey and McFadden (1994).
+For extremum estimators based on instrumental variables [IV], (v) assumptions on the strength of the instruments are usually required.
 Examples of estimators requiring assumptions such as (i)--(v) to hold are, inter alia, (quasi) ML estimators, GMM estimators, nonlinear least squares estimators and minimum distance estimators.
 With `valid specification' we mean that such assumptions are met.

 The detection of invalid specifications is crucial in applications.
 A key challenge to proper statistical tests of valid specification is that they typically induce a `pre-testing' bias in subsequent inferences.
-While in some cases the pre-testing bias may be associated with conservative inference (see, e.g., de Chaisemartin and D'Haultfoeuille, 2024), in general tests conditional on the non-rejection of correct specification may be severely oversized, even asymptotically.
+While in some cases the pre-testing bias may be associated with conservative inference under the null hypothesis (see, e.g., de Chaisemartin and D'Haultfoeuille, 2024), tests conditional on the non-rejection of correct specification may be severely oversized, even asymptotically.